 The inspiration: Enthralling really is the contrast between historic and modern, statuesque and shiny, brick and glass, concrete and grass that you find on and beside the main plaza, the Cour Napoléon.
 No wonder Macron used this for his backdrop.
 Any time of the day, there are reflections and light dancing every which way, begging to be captured.
 I don’t think any photo can really go wrong here.

-Artist’s tools: My Nikon D90 has served me well for many an adventure, as does the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
+Artist’s tools: My Nikon D90 served me well for many an adventure, as did the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
 What I like about this focal length on a lens is its ability to capture almost everything for me without fiddling with changing lens or being draped with several cameras with different lenses.
 For this particular photo of the Louvre Museum, I was set at a fast 1/2000 of a second at f/4.5 with a super wide focal length of 18mm.
 This was taken in October 2010 just as I was trying to get back into photography, thus the rather unneeded high speed, which I used at that time to cut down on the glare with the camera being set on aperture priority.
+(I am now a Sony Pro photographer).